lips-hci/stereo_ae400/README.md

 ```

  - Open a web brower, connect to http://<robot_ip>:3000
- - Enable Channel (select the checkbox) to see camera streaming
+ - From left panel, select ae400_camera checkbox to enable depth/color channels for streaming.

 8. Enjoy!